bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ufw --force enable
 ```

 These `ufw` firewall rules will be automatically re-applied on server reboot.

 Besides IP-based firewalling, you can explore web application firewalls such as [ModSecurity](https://modsecurity.org/) that provide additional security by checking requests to various web-based components.

 ### Setup Firewall

-To configure a firewall for your BigBlueButton server (recommended), add `enableUFWRules` to `apply-config.sh`, as in
+To configure a firewall for your BigBlueButton server (recommended), add `enableUFWRules` to `/etc/bigbluebutton/bbb-conf/apply-config.sh`, as in

 ```sh
 enableUFWRules